RicoJia/ricojia.github.io/_posts/2026/2026-02-06-point-cloud-compression-dpcc-decoder-layers.markdown

   </div>
 </div>

 The 12 base vertices are not perfectly uniform, but each subdivision level makes the distribution increasingly uniform.
+As the return values of this stage, we return

+- vertices as 3D coordinates
+- triangles' vertex indices in verticex coordinates above

 Below is Level 2 — the midpoints of all edges are added and re-projected:

 <div style="text-align: center;">
   <div style="display: flex; justify-content: center; align-items: flex-start; gap: 40px; flex-wrap: wrap;">